websideas/wingman/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 == License ==

-This plugin is copyright pluginus.net ɠ2014 with [GNU General Public License][] by realmag777.
+This plugin is copyright pluginus.net &copy; 2012-2015 with [GNU General Public License][] by realmag777.

 This program is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License][] as published by the Free